jcass77/WTFIX/README.md

 - Create a `.env` file in the project's root directory that contains at least the following configuration settings:

     ```python
-    # Support for different configuration settings for development, staging, or production environments.
+    # Support for different configuration settings for local development, staging, or production environments.
     WTFIX_SETTINGS_MODULE=config.settings.local

     HOST=             # Required.
 The FIX server hostname or IP address